Creative classroom management strategies from fellow teachers and our experts.

 - As a first week activity, students created pennants to hang in the classroom and the hallway with slogans like "Go Team," "Work Together," "Be a Good Sport," and "Room 13 Winners."

 - Another first week activity was creating individual baseball cards.
-I made a simple template that resembled an oversized baseball card and students filled in personal information including their height, their birthday and city of birth, favorite hobbies, number of people in their families, etc. This was a great way to get to know my new "team."
+I made the Baseball Card Text Side printable that resembles an oversized baseball card and students filled in personal information including their height, their birthday and city of birth, favorite hobbies, number of people in their families, etc. This was a great way to get to know my new "team."
 We hung the completed cards in the hallway.

 - During the first few weeks of school, I read books aloud at the beginning of our daily "Team Meeting" that demonstrated the importance of teamwork and working together. * Our weekly newsletter was entitled the Team Newingham Tribune.